AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-49480-discard-subsequent-rules-not-working.md

 title: "ACSD-49480: Discard subsequent rules not working"
 description: Apply the ACSD-49480 patch to fix the Adobe Commerce issue where the [!UICONTROL Cart Price Rule - Discard Subsequent Rules] is not working as intended.
 ---
-# ACSD-49480: Cart Price Rule - Discard Subsequent Rules is not working as intended
+# ACSD-49480: [!UICONTROL Cart Price Rule - Discard Subsequent Rules] is not working as intended

 The ACSD-49480 patch fixes the issue where the the Cart Price Rule - Discard Subsequent Rules is not working as intended.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.32 is installed.
 The patch ID is ACSD-49480.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.